-The prescribed examination fee should be forwarded to Council after approval to sit for the examination has been granted by the CPD Committee.
-The fees must be paid in full at least one month prior to the examination date.
+The prescribed examination fee is payable upon booking for the examination.
 The prescribed fee may be paid in cash or credit card.

-The applicable fee is R3, 761.00 per paper (including VAT)
+The applicable fee is R4, 146.00 per paper (including VAT)

 All fees are subject to annual revision and therefore, subject to change without prior notice.